We have information you must know before you buy the Pacifica.

-The cloth upholstery in the five-passenger base model looks more expensive than we expected, and for 2007 it is branded by Yes Essentials.
-That means its more stain and odor resistant, and treated to control static.
+The cloth upholstery in the five-passenger base model looks more expensive than we expected.
+The Yes Essentials fabric is stain and odor resistant, and treated to control static.
 Appointments become more luxurious with each step to the Touring and Limited models.
-Wood, brushed aluminum and quality soft-touch materials create generally attractive accommodations.
+Wood, brushed aluminum and plastic mixed with quality soft-touch materials create generally attractive accommodations.

 The front bucket seats are thick, deep and supportive, and fit even a lean, 6-foot, 4-inch adult like the proverbial glove.
 On the other hand, we'd guess the side bolsters might be a little too narrowly spaced for really wide frames.
 The center console between the seats is spacious and trimmed in a soft-touch material.
 There's a pair of cup holders conveniently located immediately aft of the gear selector, and they work well.
 All four doors feature molded-in bins and cup holders at the bottom.